 Camp Raanana takes the day by storm by offering rich experiences and skill building every day of the summer (excluding July 4th – Independence Day and weekends, of course)!
 Camp Raanana is a great place for campers of all backgrounds and religions.
 We explore “Element J,” aspects of Jewish life that we weave through the daily camp experience by celebrating Jewish themes in music, games, art, and our core camp values.
 We believe these core values improve everyone’s life.
 For more on our core values, visit About Camp.
 You are always welcome to visit our calendar during the summer to see what’s going.

 Camp Raanana runs most weeks at the Michigan United Conservation Club (MUCC) Chelsea, Michigan campsite, the Cedar Lake Nature Center*.
 During the drive from the Ann Arbor JCC to Cedar Lake, about a 30 minute drive, we will be singing songs and playing games.
 When the bus arrives, campers participate in the Pledge of Allegiance as well as Jewish and camp themed songs to begin the day.
 Campers then break in to their groups and participate in a wide variety of activities including:

 - Canoeing (2nd and up)

 - Kayaking (3rd grade and up)

 - Field Sports (ex: Soccer, Kickball, Volleyball)

 - Daily snack time (healthy, both nut & meat-free)

 - And more!

-*In the event or rain or inclement weather, camp will take place at the JCC.
-Camp will never be cancelled.
+*In the event of severe rain or inclement weather, camp will take place at the Ann Arbor JCC.
+Camp will not be cancelled.